mizutori/TensorFlowCameraDemoKotlin/README.md

 https://codelabs.developers.google.com/codelabs/tensorflow-for-poets-2-tflite/#0

 The sample code is very well written but written in Java.
-I spent a couple of days and rewrote the code in Kotlin as well as replacing all the deprecated classes and methods with newer ones.
+I spent a couple of days and rewrote the code in Kotlin as well as replaced all the deprecated classes and methods with newer ones.

-It should be easy to read (sice the original code is very good), and you can use it easily to your Kotlin projects.
+It should be easy to read (sice the original code is very good), and you can use it easily in your Kotlin projects.
 But in case you find any bug or code to improve, please let me know.